Abduliraqi/webexcc-usecases/_pages/AgentHandover.md

 ### How to configure this Demo Use Case in your Tenant

-1.	**WA_Selector.workflow**
+1.	**WA_Agent.workflow**
-2. Create a new flow and Import from WA_Selector.workflow in the ConnectFlows directory.
+2. Create a new flow and Import from WA_Agent.workflow in the ConnectFlows directory.
 3. Make the following changes:

+- Edit the Queue Task to add your own queue
+- Save and Make Live – select the appropriate WhatsApp App.

 # Flows
+WA_Agent.workflow

 <br>
 <br>